 This 1B course is designed to help students extend their writing skills through promoting critical thought, developing analytical skills, and working on the construction and support of an argument.
-We will practice close reading, critical thinking, and argumentative writing by examining texts that address controversial global issues.
-The course theme will serve as the framework for developing students' analytic thinking, reading, and writing skills, and provide the basis for class discussions and assignments.
-Students will explore questions relating to the course theme of global citizenship, cultural exceptionalism, women's rights, technology and ethics, and other relevant concerns in the world today that will offer them opportunities to write arguments based on real issues with awareness and engagement.
-In addition to short daily responses, students will be required to write one long and three short argumentative and analytical papers related to the course theme of global rights.
-Students will address the central question of human rights as they are defined and violated in various cultures of the world and explore ways in which personal and social responsibility should be assumed to end these infractions.
+We will achieve these ends through examining the central question of human rights as they are defined and violated in various cultures of the world, and explore ways in which personal and social responsibility should be assumed to end these infractions.
+Students will explore questions relating to the universality of human rights, cultural exceptionalism, women's and internet rights and other relevant concerns in the world today that will offer them opportunities to write arguments based on real issues with awareness and engagement.